tgiachett/android-tabs-to-bookmarkshtml/README.md

 * Highlight and copy everything that's shown
 * Paste into source.txt
 3. Run converter.js using node: `node converter.js`
-4. Output is a bookmarks html file called `androidTabsBookmarks[curUnixTime].html`
+4. Output is a bookmarks html file called `androidTabsBookmarks[YYY-MM-DD].html`
 5. This file is ready to import into the browser of your choice

+NOTE: use `node converter.js overwrite` to overwrite the bookmarks file that's already in the folder.
+Use `node converter.js new [newFileName]` to create a new file instead of overwriting.